pwanczuk/NeuroSignalProject/README.md

 1. **Achieve a classification accuracy of at least 75%** by the Gradient Boosting Model for all brain regions (Hippocampus, Entorhinal cortex, and Amygdala) with respect to participant performance during memory tasks.
 2. **Identify which phase of the task (Encoding, Maintenance, Test)** neural firing rate is most deterministic of participant performance.
 # Data Files Description

-The `.csv` files provided in this repository are **preprocessed datasets** that are ready for direct use with the decoding models described in this project.
+These files are intended to be used for GBM_Build&Assesment.ipynb They are generated utilizing Preprocessing_File.ipynb The `.csv` files provided in this repository are **preprocessed datasets** that are ready for direct use with the decoding models described in this project.
 Each file contains organized neuronal data corresponding to specific brain regions, trial types, and task phases.

 ## File Naming Convention